pensarguet/keybowRPiDrivesMyLights/README.md

 Then, all you have to do is to install the library that manage mini keybow hardware: ```pip3 install keybow```

-### Step 4 - Install the Python app as systemctl service
+### Step 4 - The Python app

-The python code of ``àpp.py```is doing the following:
+The python code of ```app.py```is quite simple and is doing the following:
-- Initiate a logger to manage maintenance and potential issues
+- Initiate a logger to manage maintenance and potential issues properly
 - Load config of the actions to trigger on and off for each devices from a json config file
 - Call setup function that put all RGB buttons in green
-- Manage action to trigger thanks to dedicated handlers, one for each button
+- Manage action to trigger thanks to dedicated handlers, one for each button, swapping from green to red, then to red to green

+### Step 5 - Install the Python app as systemctl service

+Once you have cloned the project, just ```cd keybowRPiDrivesMyLights```, then ```./install.sh``` that will install the python app as a service that will be launched each time the RaspberryPi will start.

+This script shell will copy the ```keybowRPiDrivesMyLights.service```to ```/etc/systemd/system```, then enable the service via  ```sudo systemctl enable keybowRPiDrivesMyLights``` and start the service via ```sudo systemctl start keybowRPiDrivesMyLights```

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.